 Fun to keep up with on Twitter, though!
 Is "Insecure" how you met Y'lan Noel?

 He actually did "The Weekend" before I did "Insecure."
 I met him through a friend when I was looking for someone to play Aubrey.
 Then when I directed that episode of "Insecure," it was his last appearance of the season.
-It was really fun to work him.
+It was really fun to work with him.

 It was nice to see him in a role where he gets to be the nice guy.
 He's so charming and likable but he had some major flaws in "Insecure."
 I did not want him to end up with Issa.

-And he's the sweetest guy in real life, so ... he's probably actually more like my characters.
+And he's the sweetest guy in real life, so... he's probably actually more like my characters.

 Before I let you go, tell me about some female creators who have inspired you.

-I'm a big fan of Gina Prince-Bythewood, Kasi Lemmons ...
+I'm a big fan of Gina Prince-Bythewood, Kasi Lemmons...
 Tamara Jenkins was a big influence coming up.
 There are a lot of women out there who inspire me.